A History of the Restaurant, Part 1

 Though public houses continued to exist, the rise of fine dining in France would soon spread throughout Europe and into the New World.

-Public gatherings over food and drink have long been a part of human society.
-The earliest restaurants have been more informal, that later fine dining establishment, but they still served an important purpose in connect people.
+Public gatherings over food and drink have long been a part of human society, as they offer a place for people to come together for a meal and to socialize with others.
 Following the French Revolution, fine dining restaurants expanded across Europe and to other parts of the world.
-In the United States, the restaurant industry would become one of the leading employers during the twentieth century.
-Read A History of Restaurants Part 2.
+In the United States, the restaurant industry would become one of the leading employers during the 20th century, discussed further in A History of Restaurants, Part 2.